 ©Erik De Graaf/Dreamstime

 As we all know, Netherlands dearly loves its queers.
-Though few overtly gay-targeting restaurants, you'll feel particularly at home at middle-eastern themed Bazar, with its sociable communal dishes and exotic, lamp-lit ambience; swish, pink-coloured Stockholm down by the Old Harbour, with its contemporary Euro fare; and Engels which has good food and some outdoor seating.
+Though few overtly gay-targeting restaurants, you'll feel particularly at home at middle-eastern themed Bazar, with its sociable communal dishes and exotic, lamp-lit ambience; and swish, pink-coloured Stockholm down by the Old Harbour, with its contemporary Euro fare.

 FERRY started out as a print magazine in 2011 and has now grown into a meeting spot for the LGBTQ+ community of Rotterdam.
 With 2 floors, a separate room and a spacious terrace, it offers good music, a warm atmosphere and a tasty menu with bar specials.